Piqi 0.6.0 Released

 • An option to represent repeated fields and lists as OCaml arrays (by default they are represented as lists).

 • Serialization of arbitrary OCaml types using a new extremely simple and flexible mechanism by mapping them to Piqi types.
 This mechanism can be used, for example, for serializing OCaml’s chars as integers or bigints as decimal strings.
-There are some examples at: https://github.com/alavrik/piqi/tree/dev/examples/ocaml-custom-types/
+There are some examples at: https://github.com/alavrik/piqi/tree/master/examples/ocaml-custom-types/

 Erlang-related highlights: